West Nowra

 Residential development activity is lower than average in West Nowra according to AreaSearch's national comparison of local real estate markets

-West Nowra has minimal residential development activity with 3 dwelling approvals annually on average over the past five years.
-This results in a total of 18 approvals during this period.
-Such low development levels are characteristic of rural areas where housing needs are modest and construction activity is naturally limited by local demand and infrastructure capacity.
+West Nowra has minimal residential development activity with 3 dwelling approvals annually on average over the past five years (18 approvals total).
+This low level of development is characteristic of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+Notably, yearly growth figures and relativities can vary considerably based on individual projects due to such low approval numbers.

 Frequently Asked Questions - Development